Can AI Actually Build My Business Reports Safely?

 - Security and access: Role-aware permissions prevent data leakage while still enabling self-serve analysis.

-What the “map” looks like in practice
+What the data map looks like in practice

-Think of three layers that work together:
+Think of three layers working together:

 - Certified metrics: Clear formulas, dimensions, and aggregation rules that anyone can reference and reuse.